Workday/prism-python/README.md

 pip install git+https://github.com/Workday/prism-python.git@0.2.0
 ```

-When either of these installations completes, the **prism** command
+When either of these installations commands complete, the **prism** command
 is available in your shell and provides access to the CLI.
 For
 example, after installation the following command returns
 help on the available commands: